gotjon05/website_fina/roadmap.markdown

 ---

 ## Roadmap for Grad School
-Using this Roadmap to methodically prepare for gradschool in data science
+Using this Roadmap to methodically build the foundations to succeed in a data science gradschool program

 ### Math Track
 - [Khan Academy - College Algebra](https://www.khanacademy.org/math/college-algebra)